Modeling-ABC by Wilfried Eck |

 The usual waves found in kits are pure concessions to detail freaks (not so speak of "textile structure" in 1/72!).
 The only noticeable protusions in fabric coverings were thin fabric strips sewn over the ribs of the aircraft (not generally common in WW I).

 "Ageing" of fabric covering: A fairy tale!
-As most WW I-motors were of the two stroke type the used motor oil went out of the exhaust stacks covering all parts behind.
+The printed fabric was covered with layers of sealant and laquer making it glossy, taut and durable.
+And there were mechanics who made sure that everything was in order.
+Dull matte covering would have been an absurdity.
+Moreover, because engines of that time were often two-stroke, with the lubricating oil mixed with the fuel, at least the hull was oiled quite automatically by the exhaust gas.
 Somehow functioning as a sealant.
 Secondly an aircraft in these days didn't live long enough to get an aged appearance.
 Besides: Rotating radial engines never spilled black motor oil centered on the underside of the fuselage).

 Modeling: